Fatemeh Haghighatjoo: Professional career

 Haghighatjoo was a math teacher and then a counselor in a girls' high school, before being employed as a lecturer at University of Tehran and Shahid Beheshti University.
 She is also a former faculty member at the University of Massachusetts, Boston, and the University of Connecticut and has had fellowship positions at Kennedy School of Harvard University and Massachusetts Institute of Technology's Center for International Studies.

 Views

 She self-identifies as feminist.
 She told The Boston Globe in 2009 that she entered Parliament believing Islam and democracy could coexist; she left office believing in “separation of mosque and state.’’

 Personal life

-Haghighatjoo married a parliamentary correspondent, when she was 31 and serving her second year as a lawmaker.
-In November 2003, she gave birth to a girl, Sara Tahavori.
+Haghighatjoo married a parliamentary correspondent, when she was 31 and in her second year as a lawmaker.
+In August 2003, she gave birth to a girl, Sara Tahavori.